PranavNagrecha/Salesforce-RAG/rag/integrations/change-data-capture-patterns.md

 ### Q: Can I combine CDC with Platform Events?

 **A**: Yes, combining CDC with Platform Events is a common pattern.
 Use **CDC to detect changes** and **Platform Events for business logic**.
 Publish Platform Events from CDC triggers to add business context, filter events, or enable longer retention.
 This provides the best of both worlds.

+## Edge Cases and Limitations

+### CDC Event Retention

+**Scenario**: CDC events have a 24-hour retention period and expire after that time.

+**Consideration**:
+- Process events within the retention window
+- Implement event replay logic for failed events
+- Store critical events in custom objects for longer retention
+- Plan for event processing delays and failures

+### High-Volume CDC Scenarios

+**Scenario**: Objects with high change frequency can generate millions of CDC events.

+**Consideration**:
+- Process events in bulk to handle high volumes
+- Use asynchronous processing (triggers or Platform Events)
+- Implement event batching and throttling if needed
+- Monitor event processing performance and adjust as needed

+### CDC Event Filtering Limitations

+**Scenario**: CDC events cannot be filtered before publishing; all changes generate events.

+**Consideration**:
+- Filter events in subscriber code if filtering is needed
+- Use CDC to detect changes and publish Platform Events with filtered logic
+- Consider using Platform Events directly if filtering is critical
+- Plan for processing all events even if only some are needed

+### Field-Level Change Tracking

+**Scenario**: CDC provides field-level change tracking, but not all fields may be tracked.

+**Consideration**:
+- Verify which fields are included in CDC events
+- Use ChangeEventHeader to identify changed fields
+- Consider using Field History Tracking for additional change tracking
+- Plan for fields that may not be tracked in CDC events

+### Limitations

+- **24-hour retention**: CDC events expire after 24 hours and cannot be replayed
+- **No filtering**: CDC events cannot be filtered before publishing
+- **Object limitations**: Not all objects support CDC (check object capabilities)
+- **Field limitations**: Some fields may not be tracked in CDC events
+- **Event size**: Large change events may have payload size limitations

 ## Related Patterns